datarobot/pic2vec/README.md

 Features
 --------

 This is the prototype for image features engineering.
-Currently, only Python 2.7 is supported.
+Supports Python 2.7, 3.4, 3.5, and 3.6.

 ``pic2vec`` is a python package that performs automated feature extraction for image data.
 It supports training models via the